 Data Science Research & Initiatives at Washington Universities

 We’ll tell you straight—the University of Washington (UW) is driving the data science bus.
-Ranked #50 in Best Global Universities for Computer Science and #6 in Best Graduate Computer Science Programs by U.S. News & World Report, the school has made a HUGE commitment to big data.
+Ranked #6 in Best Graduate Computer Science Programs by U.S. News & World Report – as of 2018, the school has made a commitment to big data.

 If you’re beyond this skill level, or you need something more specific, have a look at our directory of Online Graduate Certificates in Data Science.
 There are certificates in every field (e.g. data mining, analytics, healthcare informatics, etc.) from solid schools across the country.

 When it comes to online master’s degrees, you’ll have a choice of focus:

 CityU’s online Master of Science in Computer Science with a Concentration in Big Data Management has a solid core of computer systems and engineering.

 Alternatively, UW Tacoma’s hybrid Master of Science in Business Analytics (online + on-site) is offered by the business school.
 Although it covers major analytics and data science tools, the focus is on corporate applications.

 Healthcare professionals may also wish to explore UW Tacoma’s online Master of Science in Clinical Informatics and Patient-Centered Technologies (CIPCT).
 Offered full-time or part-time, this program explores every spoke of informatics (nursing, biomedical, public health, etc.) in order to give students a comprehensive grasp of the field.

 Data Science Bootcamps in Washington